 Open to students who have already taken two semesters of MUEN 1132.
 A small ensemble involving jazz combo instruments and literature designed to allow students to perform quality jazz music in a small setting.
-Upon completion, students will be able to:

-• MUEN 1132 - Jazz Combo Chamber Ensemble I
+MUEN 1132 - Jazz Combo Chamber Ensemble I